 1) Meet up (if could be arsed and EastEnders wasn't on the telly)

 2) Wear something that looked like it had been salvaged from a lost property box

 3) Do a slow jog as soon as we found a cycle path (running in front of people (imagine!) was a definite no)

 4) As soon as we could no longer breathe, we'd stop

 5) Walk home whilst discussing a Kardashian's sartorial choices

 Not a workout plan coming to your local Waterstones anytime soon, is it!
-I think I only bothered with points 1-5 in the first place because I was trying to convince my family I wasn't a complete slob and so I could write a #humblebrag tweet 'Just went on a run! #Exhausted!' with loads of bicep emojis.
+I think I only bothered with points one to five in the first place was to try and convince my family I wasn't a complete slob and so I could write a #humblebrag tweet 'Just went on a run! #Exhausted!' with loads of bicep emojis.

 I am also prone to bouts of not feeling anything at all.
 Feeling apathetic.
 Feeling nothingness and numb.
 It's a truly terrifying state of mind and I can only see it like that when I'm no longer in that place.
 When I'm there I feel like I could give up the job I love, push away the people I care about, because nothing really matters!!!
 (BUT IT DOES, SO KEEP GOING.)